swayamb6666/Infosys_Springboard_Virtual_Internship-2026_Batch-11_Team-A/README.md

 ## Project Overview

-This project was developed as part of the **Infosys Springboard Virtual Internship (2026 Batch – Team A)**.
-It focuses on analyzing Indian election data to uncover deep insights into party performance, voter behavior, candidate demographics, election trends, and key winning factors.
+Indian elections involve complex dynamics such as vote share distribution, constituency-wise competition, demographic diversity, and candidate profiles.
+Raw datasets often fail to convey these complexities clearly.

-The project delivers **seven interactive Power BI dashboards** that transform complex electoral data into clear, actionable insights through effective data visualization and storytelling.
+ElectViz is a Power BI–based analytical solution designed to transform raw election data into interactive dashboards.
+It provides a structured, visual, and data-driven approach to understanding electoral trends, competitiveness, and winning strategies across elections conducted between 2009 and 2021.
+The project emphasizes clarity, accuracy, and insight generation through advanced data modeling and visualization techniques.

 ## 📁 Project Files Structure